simondlevy/RoboFirmwareToolkit/extras/parser/README.md

 **msppgy.py** is a standalone Python script that outputs code for parsing and generating [MSP](http://www.armazila.com/MultiwiiSerialProtocol(draft)v02.pdf) messages parsing code based on a simple JSON specification.
-By using this script you can avoid the error-prone task of writing your own parsing code from scratch.
+By using this script you can avoid the lengthy and error-prone task of writing your own parsing code from scratch.

 ## Usage